-Canon 2000D versus Canon 650D
+Canon 2000D vs 650D

-The Canon EOS 2000D (called Canon T7 in some regions) and the Canon EOS 650D (labelled Canon T4i in some countries) are two digital cameras that were announced, respectively, in February 2018 and June 2012.
+The Canon EOS 2000D (called Canon T7 in some regions) and the Canon EOS 650D (labelled Canon T4i in some countries) are two digital cameras that were officially introduced, respectively, in February 2018 and June 2012.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 2000D has a resolution of 24 megapixel, whereas the 650D provides 17.9 MP.
+The 2000D has a resolution of 24 megapixels, whereas the 650D provides 17.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 650D is somewhat larger (2 percent) than the Canon 2000D.
 Moreover, the 650D is markedly heavier (21 percent) than the 2000D.
 In this context, it is worth noting that neither the 2000D nor the 650D are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Canon EF Lens Catalog.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you would like to visualize and compare a different camera combination, just use the right or left arrows in the table to switch to the respective camera.
 Alternatively, you can also navigate to the CAM-parator app and make your selection from the full list of cameras there.

 |Canon 2000D»||129 mm||101 mm||78 mm||475 g||500||n||Feb 2018||449||Canon 2000D|

 |Canon 650D«||133 mm||100 mm||79 mm||575 g||440||n||Jun 2012||849||Canon 650D|